‘Gator, the twins and I are alone in the band section, in a group hug, as everyone leaves the stadium.

 “Naw.
 It’s the new band with my twin step-sisters – The Triplets.
 We’re Amy, Angie and Andy –it just fit right.”

 “That would be sick.
 We all live together.
 I’m off sex now, anyway.”

-“Sounds like ya miss me,” she suggested hopefully.
-My weird dick perked up again.
+“Sounds like ya miss me,” she suggests hopefully.
+My weird dick perks up again.